RayHightower/RayHightower.com/about/index.markdown

 ### ROIClear + Syndication

-Hightower’s real estate company, [Bridgetown Partners](https://BridgetownPartners.com) (d/b/a [ROIClear](https://ROIClear.com)), is a buyer and syndicator of multi-family properties.
+Hightower’s real estate company, [ROIClear](https://ROIClear.com), is a buyer and syndicator of multi-family properties.

 ### Other Stuff